fnproject/fdk-python/README.md

 Applications powered by Fn: supply data to a function
 -----------------------------------------------------

-At this moment those helper-decorators let developers interact with Fn-powered functions as with regular class methods.
+At this moment those helper - decorators let developers interact with Fn - powered functions as with regular class methods.
 In order to pass necessary data into a function developer just needs to do following
 ```python